justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revised-2017.md

 ## Scheme Libraries

+This section describes a few notable parts of [Cyclone's Scheme API](API.md).

 ### Native Thread Support

 A multithreading API is provided based on [SRFI 18](http://justinethier.github.io/cyclone/docs/api/srfi/18).
 Most of the work to support multithreading is accomplished by the runtime and garbage collector.